MostafaMGomaa/Booking-Tours/README.md

   - Express.js (Web application framework for Node.js)
   - MongoDB (NoSQL database)
   - Mongoose (MongoDB object modeling for Node.js)
+  - A simple JWT-based auth mechanism is to be used with passwords

 - Deployment:
   - Amazon Web Services (AWS) Elastic Beanstalk (EB)